 It may feel unnatural to just sit back and let your kid make and shed their own earwax, but remember, it is natural.
 Earwax is healthy!
 It’s good for them, and as a reminder - never ever stick anything inside the ear.

-Director, Fellowship Program; Assistant Professor of Surgery, University of Missouri-Kansas City School of Medicine; Education Assistant Professor of Pediatrics, University of Kansas School of Medicine
+Director, Fellowship Program; Assistant Professor of Surgery, University of Missouri-Kansas City School of Medicine; Education Assistant Professor of Otolaryngology, University of Kansas School of Medicine